 Thais say: Ngoo tap saming kla, or ngoo kan plong

 Active Time?
 The snake is mainly active at night and is not fond of the sunshine.
 They are shy and attempt to cover their head with their tail.
-They are active most consistently between 9 p.m. and 11 p.m. – this is when I tend to find them.
+I tend to find them active most consistently between 9 pm. and 11 pm.

 Food: Other snakes – primarily, but also lizards, mice, frogs and other small animals.